Cynth3tik/awesome/README.md

 *   [serversideup/spin](https://github.com/serversideup/spin) - 🚀 Replicate your production environment locally using Docker.
 Just run "spin up".
 It's really that easy.

 *   [damalis/full-stack-nginx-moodle-for-everyone-with-docker-compose](https://github.com/damalis/full-stack-nginx-moodle-for-everyone-with-docker-compose) - If You want to build a website with Moodle "moodle" at short time; install full stack nginx Moodle with Docker Compose.
-Plus, manage docker containers with Portainer.
+Plus, manage docker containers with Portainer, and even secure your site with SSL.

 *   [d3/d3](https://github.com/d3/d3) - Bring data to life with SVG, Canvas and HTML. :bar\_chart::chart\_with\_upwards\_trend::tada: